 In this section, we elaborate the designs of Smokey.
 Based on the preliminary findings, we propose to leverage the rhythmic pattern and the certain order of smoking motions to detect the smoking activities.
 Fig. 6 presents the overview of Smokey.
-First of all, the sampled CSI traces are processed to interpolate the irregular data to align time to get time information.
+To make Smokey practical, we design an eventdriven sampling mechanism that adaptively changes the CSI sampling rate according to the presence of potential targets.
+First of all, the sampled CSI traces are processed to eliminate outliers and interpolate the irregular data to align time to get time information.
 Then the motion acquisition component extracts the interested motions that are suspected to be smoking.
 The extracted suspicious motions are further analyzed by activity analysis component from the aspect of periodicity to decide whether a smoking activity exists.
+Last but not the least, we leverage the spatial diversity of multiple antennas to enhance the robustness of Smokey.
+We propose antenna selection and fusion methods to use multiple antennas appropriately to improve the performance.